ejh243/BrainFANS/documentation/docs/Developer-information/Code-review/Best-practices.md

 ## Review the **code** not the **person**

 The aim of a code review is to assess the changes made.
 Sometimes, mistakes are made or code is poorly written.
 The reviewer **should not** critque the developer that wrote the poorly written code.
 Reviewing code in this manner does not help anyone.
 In most cases, critiquing the person results in the developer being less likely to make contributions in the future.
 We do not want this, everyone should feel motivated towards contributing to the repository.
-The hard line is that: it is the code that should be critiqued.
+The hard line is: "it is the code that should be critiqued, not the person".

 To illustrate this point, consider the below code blocks (comments are reviewer comments):